Stand out with a Doctor of Business Administration, a degree that defines accomplishment.

 - Margaret Walthall: "The Leader-Follower Relationship and Follower Performance"

-This program is designed to help prepare you for management and leadership roles in for-profit, nonprofit, governmental, and nongovernmental organizations; internal and external consulting; and higher education administration and teaching.
+This program is designed to help prepare you for management and leadership roles in for-profit, nonprofit, governmental, and nongovernmental organizations; internal and external consulting; and higher education administration.

 Experience Recommended for Success in the Program